Anchor Anatomy 101: Titen HD® Concrete and Masonry Screw Anchors

 Designing “Code Anchors”

-The starting point for the design of all anchors is Section 1908 of the 2012 IBC.
+The starting point for the design of all anchors is Section 1901.3 and Section 1905 of the 2024 IBC, which reference ACI 318-19 Chapter 17 for anchorage design requirements.

-Code Anchors are required to meet the ACI 318-11 Section D.2.3 qualification requirements described below.
+Code Anchors are required to meet the ACI 318-19 Section 17.1.2 qualification requirements described below.

 These agencies are ANSI ISO 17065 accredited.
 They review independent laboratory test data, witnessed or conducted by an accredited third party, for a product and verify its conformance to publicly developed and majority-approved qualification criteria (or acceptance criteria) established for a given anchor type.
 Research Reports are an invaluable tool to the design professional and building official as evidence of conformance with the IBC.